Key could be verified via a test request

 my_catalogue

-We see that the catalog has 8 child nodes: Four childs of type FOLDER and four childs of type TABLE.
+We see that the catalog has 8 child nodes: Four children of type FOLDER and four children of type TABLE.
 The table nodes correspond to the saved tables as described in the saved tables article.
 The folders include all folders from the root level in the catalogue explorer: “Statistics”, “Publication and Services” as well as “Examples”.

 To get access to the child nodes use my_catalogue${child_label}